Stationary Engine Requirements

-To help determine the applicable air permit for your source, the emission thresholds for various levels of permits are discussed within the Threshold Table for Sources based on Potential to Emit [PDF] as well as the IDEM Permit Guide, specifically the Registration Thresholds Table and the Title V Thresholds for Major Sources.
+To help determine the applicable air permit for your source, the emission thresholds for various levels of permits are discussed within the Threshold Table for Sources based on Potential to Emit [PDF] as well as the E101 Air Manual on the Environmental Education for Regulated Entities (E101) page, specifically the Registration Thresholds Table and the Title V Thresholds for Major Sources.

 If an engine is committed for a peak shaving or load shedding agreement with the electrical utility, the generator is considered “non-emergency use” for permitting purposes, and the PTE must be calculated based on 8,760 hours per year of operation.
 Entities should familiarize themselves with the difference between a “non-emergency use” engine and an “emergency use only” engine as well as review the IDEM Nonrule Policy Documents (NPD) for any changes regarding this issue.

 How do I determine my source’s potential to emit?

 Emissions are calculated using the power rating or heat input rating of the engine, an emission factor for the pollutant of concern, and the potential hours of operation of the engine.
 The power rating or heat input rating for a diesel or gasoline-fired engine is measured in horsepower (HP), while a natural gas or digester gas-fired engine is measured in BTU/hour.
 Regarding the potential hours of operation for a particular engine, “emergency use only” engines, as defined within NPD-Air-037 (available on the IDEM Nonrule Policy Documents page), may utilize 500 hours per year while every other engine should utilize 8,760 hours per year.